leticiaMsci/leticiaMsci.github.io/IONS_ELO.md

 As president of the OSA student chapter at Unicamp I led 23 members to organize an IONS event.
 Here are some pictures of this conference that hosted 119 attendees from 7 different countries, 3 international and 4 national speakers.
+Please use the arrows to swipe to new pictures.

 <script src="https://cdn.jsdelivr.net/npm/publicalbum@latest/embed-ui.min.js" async></script>
 <div class="pa-gallery-player-widget" style="width:100%; height:480px; display:none;"